gsrohde/testBML/docs/README.md

 ### License

-The `skelBML` R package is licensed under version 2.0 or greater of the GNU General Public License.
+The `skelBML` R package is licensed under the MIT license, but includes or uses other software packages that have different licenses.
+See `skelBML_license.md` for more details.